Jump to main content Jump to footer Skip navigation Jump to navigation start

 Employability and Lifelong Learning in Technical and Vocational Professions.
-A Joint Partnership Research Project in Austria and Ethiopia
+A Joint Partnership Research Project in Austria and Ethiopia | CDR AT/ET

 KoEF 11/2019

-Cooperating countries: Austria and Ethiopia
+Cooperating countries: Ethiopia and Austria

 Coordinating institution: Monika Kastner, Peter Schlögl, Department of Educational Science, University of Klagenfurt